hubiquitus-old/hubiquitus/docs/hcloud/azure/CreateAzureProject.md

     </AddressAssignments>
   </NetworkConfiguration>
 ```

-Make sure Web Role name and Subnet name are correct.
+Make sure Web Role name, Virtual Network name and Subnet name are all correct.
 Find more informations [here](http://michaelwasham.com/2012/08/06/connecting-web-or-worker-roles-to-a-simple-virtual-network-in-windows-azure)
 ## Create a start-up task to add local IP to the topology.